 In recent years, however, the use of luxury trains has largely given way to the rapid travel offered by the shinkansen.
 The last of the “blue trains” ceased operation in 2015.
 While some have called this “the end of an era,” luxury seekers are not to be disappointed by Japan’s all-new line up of first-class rail accommodations.
-Beginning in spring 2017, JR East and JR West will be launching two “cruise trains” for your traveling enjoyment.
+Beginning in spring 2017, JR East and JR West launched two “cruise trains” for your traveling enjoyment.

 Train Suite Shiki-Shima

 Would you like to experience daily life in Japan, glimpsing the country’s true culture?
 That is the immersive experience promised by JR East‘s Train Suite Shiki-Shima.

-The Shiki-Shima, whose name means “Island of Four Seasons,” will begin operation on May 1, 2017.
-Journeys will depart from Ueno Station in Tokyo and meander through the natural scenery and interesting stops in the regions of Tohoku and Hokkaido.
+The Shiki-Shima, whose name means “Island of Four Seasons,” began operation on May 1, 2017.
+Journeys depart from Ueno Station in Tokyo and meander through the natural scenery and interesting stops in the regions of Tohoku and Hokkaido.

 The Shiki-Shima’s route is full of excursions to richly cultural sites such as the Nikko Toshogu Shrine, relaxing onsen, the shops of skilled artisans, and local fish markets.

 The Shiki-Shima has been designed by Ken Okuyama, known for his luxury-car work with Ferrari, Maserati, and Porsche, and features ten cars with a capacity of thirty-four passengers.
 Six cars house seventeen rooms, each lavishly decorated in contemporary Japanese style.
 It even has its own melody for arrival in stations, “Train suite”.

 The rooms include western style beds, as well as traditional Japanese tables and seating.
 The suite includes a bath constructed of Japanese cypress.
 The remaining four cars are designated for dining, a lounge, and sightseeing cars for viewing the scenery.
 The aptly named “glass train” has floor to ceiling windows along the carriages.